koajs/joi-router/README.md

 ##### form

-When the input type is set to `form`, providing the input passes validation, `ctx.request.body` will be set to the parsed input.
+When `validate.type` is set to `form`, the incoming data must be form data (x-www-form-urlencoded).
+If it is not, validation will fail and the response status will be set to 400 or the value of `validate.failure` if specified.
+If successful, `ctx.request.body` will be set to the parsed request input.

 ```js
 admin.route({